 Course Overview

-- Manage, design, and operate reliable and cost effective pumping facilities and forcemains
+- Be prepared to manage, design, and operate reliable and cost-effective pumping facilities and forcemains.

-- Evaluate pros and cons of different station designs
+- Evaluate the pros and cons of different station designs.

-- Prevent hydraulic problems in pumps, wet wells, and forcemains
+- Know how to prevent hydraulic problems in pumps, wet wells, and forcemains.

 Who Should Attend?